Edward Olivares Player Props: Royals vs. Guardians

-The Kansas City Royals, including Edward Olivares (.317 batting average in his past 10 games), battle starter Logan Allen and the Cleveland Guardians at Kauffman Stadium, Wednesday at 8:10 PM ET.
+Edward Olivares -- batting .293 with two doubles, a home run, a walk and an RBI in his past 10 games -- will be in action for the Kansas City Royals versus the Cleveland Guardians, with Shane Bieber on the hill, on June 29 at 2:10 PM ET.

-In his previous appearance, he went 1-for-3 with a double against the Guardians.
+In his previous game he had a hitless performance (0-for-4) against the Guardians.

 Edward Olivares Game Info & Props vs. the Guardians